-- Its the Event ma'am, just the Event. - In previous control systems using a bus and events (e.g. LocoNet and in a lesser sense CMRI) the events or messages sent on the bus have two parts, first an identifier number (address), and second the message type.
+- Its the Event ma'am, just the Event. - In previous control systems using a bus and events, (e.g. LocoNet and in a lesser sense CMRI) the events or messages sent on the bus have two parts, first an identifier number (address), and second the message type.
 This follows the original code line concept where each event was a station number plus one or more commands.
 For example: turnout #23 set normal.

+- This is:

+- 1. a Turnout command

+- 2. for station #23

+- 3. set to normal

-This is: 1. a Turnout command, 2. for station #23, and 3. set normal.
-A matching command with a predefined one bit different would mean turnout #23 set reverse.
-Another one bit change would create turnout #24 set normal etc. The size of the command space and the protocol design limits the number of possible options to a predefined set.
+- A matching command with a predefined one bit different would mean turnout #23 set to reverse.
+Another one bit change would create turnout #24 set to normal etc.

+- Sometimes the size of the DCC command space and the protocol design limits the number of possible options to a predefined set. (e.g. 2048 turnouts, 4096 sensors, etc.)

 For example turnouts only have two options, normal and reverse.
 If you have a three way turnout, (very rare on the prototype) sorry, you need to think of it as 2 two position turnouts.
 Have a three color signal, sorry, you need to think of that as either three different on, off, messages, (CMRI) or else combine two 2 position messages.
-(LocoNet)
+(LocoNet) What about a more typical eastern speed signal with 5, 6, or even more aspects?

 In the LCC world an event has no predefined meanings.
 None, Keiner, Nada!
 An LCC event simply says; 'something has happened', or 'something should happen.'
 How it is defined is 100% up to you, the user.
 In our previous example it could still mean turnout #23 set normal.
 However with LCC 'turnout #23' is just what you call it on your layout, not that it was pin 23 on some brand of hardware controller.
 Set normal just means that the event moves the turnout to normal.
-Undoubtedly you will want another event to move the turnout back, however that will be a completely different event.
+Undoubtedly you will want another event to move the turnout back, however that will be a completely different event with a different meaning. (e.g. turnout #23 set reverse)

 Maybe you want all turnouts to move to normal when you first start up.
-With our conventional control bus you need some way to send the proper commands to each turnout.
-With the LCC system you could simply define a new Event that says 'all turnouts normal' and then configure each turnout to also respond to that command (by moving in the appropriate direction)
+With our conventional control bus you need some way to send the proper commands to each turnout. (sometimes called Routes) With the LCC system you could simply define a new Event that says 'set all turnouts' normal' and then configure each turnout to also respond to that command (by moving in the appropriate direction)

-• Producer - Consumer You will probably hear LCC folks throwing around terms like Producer and Consumer.
+- Producer Consumer You will probably hear LCC folks throwing around terms like Producer and Consumer.
 They aren't talking about a big business takeover.
-They are trying to sound educated. <G> Producer simply means that some device can create (produce) an Event.
-Some examples might be a push button or block detector.
-Consumer just means that some device can respond to (consume) an Event.
-It could be a lamp, a turnout driver, or anything else that you can control.
-Events can have from 1 to many Producers.
+The Producer/Consumer concept is an industry standard terminology to separate requests from execution. - Producer simply means that some device can create (produce) an Event.
+Some examples might be a push button or block detector. - Consumer simply means that some device can respond to (consume) an Event.
+It could be a lamp, a turnout driver, or anything else that you can control. - Events can have from 1 to many Producers.
 Events can have from 0 to many Consumers.